OpenSecuritySummit/oss2018/content/working-sessions/remediate-the-flag.md

 ---
-title        : ..
-type         : working-session
-status       : draft
+title        : Remediate the flag type         : working-session status       : draft organizers   :
-organizers   :
-description  : ..
+description  : Working session on the Remediate the flag project
-hide         : true
 ---

 (add intro)